 The Self-Directed Community Benefit (SDCB) is intended to provide a community-based alternative to institutional care that facilitates greater member choice, direction and control over covered services and supports.
+For this section of the policy manual, the terms "member", "services" and "providers" refer to SDCB.

-SDCB provides self-directed Home and Community-Based Services (HCBS) to eligible members who are living with conditions associated with aging, disabilities, certain traumatic or acquired brain injuries (BI), acquired immunodeficiency syndrome (AIDS).
+SDCB provides self-directed Home and Community Based Services (HCBS) to eligible members who are living with conditions associated with aging, disabilities, certain traumatic or acquired brain injuries (BI), acquired immunodeficiency syndrome (AIDS).